The Secret Agent at the Young Vic

 While the imagery and design have been expertly conceived and it is clearly well-directed, the story is so muddled and rushed that Theatre O’s desire to comment on the politics of fear is lost in the mire.
 With either more time or a tighter script this could be a suspenseful story for our times, but as it is, the attempt to portray anarchy in the UK does not pay off.

-The Secret Agent is on at the Young Vic until 21st September 2013, for further information or to book visit here.
+The Secret Agent is at the Young Vic until 21st September 2013.
+For further information or to book visit the theatre’s website here.